greg-raven/Uncommon-Sense/_posts/2023-04-07-gold-is-the-ultimate.md

 ---
-title: 'Gold is the ultimate'
+title: "Gold is the ultimate"
 layout: post
 categories:
 - money